Welcome to the Modern Foreign Languages Department

 Students will be given a new vocabulary booklet each year and are expected to look after the booklets and bring them to lessons for their whole time at NFS.
 The key to success is repetition; practising vocabulary and verbs from these booklets little and often several times a week, with the aim of being able to know all of the words and verbs from memory.

-The weekly homework challenges in Spanish prepare students for their next step, equipping them with numerous skills including: independent learning, memorisation strategies, problem solving, recall, setting targets and building resilience to failure.
+The weekly homework challenges in Spanish prepare students for successful futures, equipping them with numerous skills including: independent learning, memorisation strategies, problem solving, recall, self discipline, time management, setting targets and building resilience to failure.